Ben Grant (rugby union): Early life

 He moved to Adelaide at the age of one with his mother (Alison Grant) and father (Travis Grant).
 His brother (William Grant) was born in 2001 followed by his youngest brother (Jay Grant) born in 2003.
-He later moved back to Queensland living in Gold Coast were he found his passion for rugby union.
+He later moved back to Queensland living in Gold Coast where he found his passion for rugby union.
 He attended All Saints Anglican School throughout his upbringing.